dipteshhh/senior-design-LearnEase/README.md

+# RESEARCH CO-OP PROJECT
+# University of Toledo · College of Engineering
+# Supervisor : Dr. Samia Tasnim

 # LearnEase

 **Accessibility-First Document Understanding for Academic Clarity**
-EECS 4020 — Senior Design Project II
-University of Toledo · College of Engineering

 LearnEase is a desktop-focused web application that helps students **understand academic documents** (homework, lecture notes, and class notes) by restructuring dense text into **clear, accessible, and traceable study views**.